 MS Hug

-An “MS hug” is an unpredictable and often frightening symptom experienced by many people with MS. The MS hug typically feels like a very strong and sometimes painful squeezing around the torso, although the types of sensations it causes, the severity, and the duration, can all vary greatly.
+An “MS hug” is an unpredictable and often frightening symptom experienced by many people with multiple sclerosis.
+The MS hug typically feels like a very strong and sometimes painful squeezing around the torso, although the types of sensations it causes, the severity, and the duration, can all vary greatly.

 Symptoms of an MS hug